Branch No. 27

 19 JAMES GARRETT (5) LATTA

-48 CATHERINE ESTELLA (6) b.
+48 CATHERINE "Katie" ESTELLA (6) b.
 Washington Co., Iowa July 29, 1879.
-Was teacher in
+Was teacher in public school in 1904.
+In the 1920 census, she was still living with her parents at the age of 39 in Washington County, Iowa.

 20 THORNTON ZACHARIAH (5) LATTA

 Hugh S. (4) John (3) Thomas (2) Thomas (1).
-Born November 16, 1855; died in Colorado; m.
-Margaret M. MacConley in Monroe Co., Iowa April 5, 1883.
+Born November 16, 1855; d.
+1931; m.
+Margaret M. Couley in Monroe Co., Iowa April 5, 1883.
 She was born March 28, 1860.
 Farmer.
 In 1904 at Haxtum, Colo.
 In 1920 living at Holyoke, Colo.
-Children:

 30 HOWARD LINTON (6) b.
-May 2, 1884; d.
+May 2, 1884 at Ft.
+Madison, Iowa; d.
 Nov.
-1964 in Redding CA. Also lived in Wyoming.
+1964.
+Lived in Wyoming.

 49 CHARLES THORNTON (6) b.
 Monroe Co., Iowa May 10, 1889; d.
 Oct.
 1975 in Denver, Adams Co., CO; m.
 Hannah E. ____.
 In 1920 lived at Denver, Colo.